BioHPC/MegaD/README.md

-# megaD
+# MegaDL
-Deep learning for metagenomic sample classification
+Deep learning for metagenomic sample classification and phenotype prediction